Lebanon in the Bible

 Verse ConceptsMourning DeathHarming TreesThe Fact Of Death

-I made the nations to shake at the sound of his fall, when I cast him down to the grave with them that descend into the pit: and all the trees of Eden, the choice and best of Lebanon, all that drink water, shall be comforted in the nether parts of the earth.
+I made the nations shake at the sound of its fall, when I threw it down to Sheol, along with those who descend to the pit.
+Then all the trees of Eden, the choicest and the best of Lebanon, all that were well-watered, were comforted in the earth below.

 Verse ConceptsThe DeadGroups TremblingMetaphorical TreesHuman Comfort